ricassiocosta/Starviver/README.md

 * At a certain point in your mission, you are surprised by a huge enemy troop.
 Retreating is not an option, so you must to use your skills and the skills of your ship to shoot down as many enemies as you can.
 ## Main character:
 * Starviver.
+* - Health points: 1000
+* - Damage: 7
+* - Maximum speed: 35
-## Enemies
+## Enemies:
 * Enemy troop ships and asteroids that served as obstacles.
+### Asteroid:
+* Health points: 55
+* Damage: 5-12
+* Maximum speed: 10
+* Points for destroy: 150
+### Attack Galleon:
+* Health points: 25
+* Damage: 75
+* Maximum speed: 25
+* Points for destroy: 15
+### Stalkers:
+Health Points: 30
+* Damage: 15
+* Speed: 32
+* Points for destroy: 80
+### Combat Station
+Health Points: 100
+* Damage: 50
+* Speed: 0
+* Points for destroy: 420
 ## Player Iteration:
-* The player will interact with on-screen controllers, as well as a Starviver radar that shows the location of enemy ships and upgrades nearby.
+* The player will interact with on-screen controllers, as well as a Starviver radar that shows the location of enemy ships and powerups nearby.
 ## Controls:
 * One Virtual Joystick used to pilot Starviver and one trigger button.